In this article, we are going to discuss the 10 Days Everest Base Camp Trek Itinerary.

 Have you ever dreamt of trekking to the foothills of the majestic Mount Everest – Everest Base Camp?
 Do the alluring sight Himalayas make you want to attempt the trek?

-It is every passionate trekker’s dream to trump the ever challenging Everest Base Camp.
+It is every passionate trekker’s dream to trump the ever-challenging Everest Base Camp.
 The magnificent Himalayas are a sight to behold.
 The panoramic view of Mount Everest should melt all the stress of your life away.
-The up-close views of three other peaks over 8000 meters and several other peaks add into the beauty of the trek.
+The up-close views of three other peaks over 8000 meters and several other peaks add to the beauty of the trek.

 Is this your case?
 Or do you want to skip the stress of walking for 13 days?